nrwl/nx/docs/shared/migration/overview.md

 ### Configuration files

-Your workspace contains different configuration files for the tools you’ll need to develop, such as linters, bundlers, and builders.
+Your workspace contains different configuration files for the tools you’ll need to develop, such as linters, bundlers, and executors.
 There are two sources of configuration files for your workspace: at the root of the workspace and at the root of your application.
 The configuration files at the root of your application extend the configuration files found at the root of your workspace.
 If you need to make global adjustments to these configurations, you should do so at the root of the workspace.
 If you have multiple applications that need different configurations, you should manage this using the configuration files in the root of each application.

 In general, you should not replace the configuration files provided for you.
 You should add to or modify the configurations that are there.
 This will help ensure that your configuration files are set up for Nx to work at its best.